bengl/sextend/README.md

 # sextend

-__sextend__ ("super extend") allows you to to do inheritance in JavaScript *and* in much the same manner as `util.inherits` in Node.js, except now you also inherit static variables too!
+__sextend__ ("super extend") allows you to to do inheritance in JavaScript *and* in much the same manner as `util.inherits` in Node.js, except now you also inherit class variables too!
 Isn't that cool?

 For further awesome, you can also add mixins at the same time!

 ## Usage

-For extending, just use it like you would use `util.extend` in node.js.
+For extending, just use it like you would use `util.inherits` in node.js.

 In node:
 ```javascript